Aug 10 2012

-Utilizing the proprietary internal codes assigned by the OEM's to order and built out new vehicles is an ideal way to capture details, including optional equipment installed and color of the vehicle.
+Utilizing the proprietary internal codes assigned by the OEMs to order and build out new vehicles is an ideal way to capture details, including optional equipment installed and the color of the vehicle.
 There are three main categories of OEM codes that can all be used to significantly advance efforts to VIN decode vehicles:

 This is a second vehicle code assigned by the manufacturer, mainly used by the Detroit Three (Chrysler, Ford, GM), that is used in conjunction with the model number to identify the style and trim of the vehicle.
-This datapoint is especially helpful in decoding light-duty trucks and truck-based SUV down to a single vehicle style.
-Some manufacturer specific terms for what is classified as an OEM package code include "equipment group", "series code", "body code" and "quick order package code".
+This data point is especially helpful in decoding light-duty trucks and truck-based SUVs down to a single vehicle style.
+Some manufacturer-specific terms for what is classified as an OEM package code include "equipment group", "series code", "body code," and "quick order package code".

 Sounds great right?
 This is an ideal vehicle identification solution if you can gain access to the data listed above.
 What is the catch you ask?
 The barrier for most businesses is availability and access to this level of vehicle data.
 These model numbers and codes can be a real challenge to acquire.

-While OEM specific numbers and codes can be a challenge to acquire, there are often additional details in the vehicle data feeds available to many businesses.
-These details are not standardized and are usually descriptive in nature.
-"Automatic", "A/C", "Leather", "Heated Seats" and generic interior/exterior color descriptions are examples of descriptive details that are commonly available in inventory feeds for new and used vehicles.
+While OEM-specific numbers and codes can be a challenge to acquire, there are often additional details in the vehicle data feeds available to many businesses.
+These details are not standardized.
+Examples include trim name, transmission type and/or gears, and interior or exterior color name.
 The most powerful vehicle decoding solutions available today, including our VIN Decoder API, are able to accept these additional, non-standardized inputs and use them along with the VIN to provide a more precise decoding return, often to an exact style match.
-If your business has access to this sort of descriptive data, and could benefit from more precise and detailed vehicle decoding, this should be a required feature from your decoding service provider.
+If your business has access to this sort of descriptive data and could benefit from more precise and detailed vehicle decoding, this should be a required feature from your decoding service provider.
 Make sure to ask before you buy, because few providers can support these non-standard inputs into the decoding process.

-Even if you find yourself in the position of needing more data but only having the Vehicle Identification Number to work with, there is good reason not to settle for a simple VIN Decoder.
-In many cases a VIN pattern may be tied to multiple vehicle styles and trims.
+Even if you find yourself in the position of needing more data but only having the vehicle identification number to work with, there is a good reason not to settle for a simple VIN decoder.
+In many cases, a VIN pattern may be tied to multiple vehicle styles and trims.
 However, there are VIN decoding solutions available that can return the vehicle data common to all styles tied to the VIN in these cases.
 This is often a wealth of details covering everything from specifications to vehicle features and safety equipment.
 For online inventory listings, this can be an easy way to safely and quickly add valuable vehicle details that make your inventory stand out from your competitors.

 Using OEM model numbers, package codes, and option codes along with the VIN to decode the vehicle is ideal.
 The specificity and detail available when using such data to decode your vehicles is going to provide all the information most any business application could desire to use.
 Generally, though, the OEM code and model number data is something that is a challenge for most businesses to acquire.
 It is usually available only to those decoding "New" and "Pre-Owned" inventory with access to "poll" the dealer's DMS.

 There are a number of VIN decoder services on the market today.
 Most basic files and solutions can tell you what is encoded directly in the VIN.
-However, if your business will benefit from a more precise, detailed and comprehensive data return, don't settle for a service that just decodes the VIN.
+However, if your business will benefit from a more precise, detailed, and comprehensive data return, don't settle for a service that just decodes the VIN (such as a free VIN decoder).
 Determine the inputs that you will be able to provide and choose a VIN decoding solution that will utilize those inputs to provide the most precise and detailed data possible.
 With excellent data available that can help differentiate your products and solutions, there really is no reason to settle for a VIN decoder that just decodes the VIN.